How pictures of 'flying dresses' became so popular on social media | ExBulletin

 One of the most common questions she is asked is whether she has a wind turbine to swirl dresses so dramatically.

 “All of our shoots include an assistant,” says Hunter.
-“We dress our clients and everything, and then once it’s time to shoot, we coordinate with the photographer and it’s a 1, 2, 3.
-We throw the dress away, he grabs (the shot) quickly. “
+“We dress our clients and everything, then once it’s time to shoot, we coordinate with the photographer and it’s a 1, 2, 3.
+We throw the dress away, it catches (the shot) quick.

 Now, like most trends, ruffle dresses have gone beyond solo experiences.
 Hunter coordinated group photos for up to 14 women in different dresses as well as several maternity shoots.